dakilaledesma/intro-ml/rnn-tutorial.md

 ![tsprediction](https://i.imgur.com/1QTZnXV.png)

 <sub> image taken w/o permission from https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/</sub>

+### Applications of RNNs
+To help tie this into real world applications, there are papers that use some CNN in order to learn features of the current frame of a video, and use an RNN in order to learn the features from one video frame to the other (essentially the correlations of the previous frames to the current frame).

 There are many applications of RNNs today, many of them in natural language processing (NLP).
 You have LSTM Autoencoders that handle sequence to sequence, and are sometimes used for language translation (sentence to sentence), language models or generative models to generate new words given context, etc.